 For more information on Energy, visit angelogordon.com/strategies/credit/energy-credit/

-Traditional energy equities have significantly outperformed both the broader market and renewables year-to-date.
+Despite the recent correction, traditional energy equities have significantly outperformed both the broader market and transitional energy equities.

 Gas demand increased, as its recognition as the primary transitional fuel source has taken hold.
 Angelo Gordon recently pioneered the first non-bank sustainability-linked loan for a Rockies dry gas producer.